PensionMath

 The 2012 window and what happened

-GM's motivation in 2012 was straightforward: pension obligations generate accounting volatility and consume capital.
+GM's 2012 motivation was clear: pension obligations generate accounting volatility and consume capital.
 By settling obligations with lump sums and purchasing group annuity contracts from Prudential for the remaining annuity holders, GM removed $26 billion in pension liabilities from its balance sheet.

 About 44% of eligible salaried retirees took the lump sum.
 The 56% who stayed with the annuity have now received over a decade of guaranteed monthly payments.
 At current interest rates, the present value of those cumulative payments significantly exceeds what the 2012 lump sum would have been worth invested conservatively over the same period.
 The annuity holders won, not because they were smarter, but because they lived long enough and rates stayed high enough.